noahc3/Homebrew-Guide/comparingcfws.rst

 ✓ - Supported

-‒ - Partial or Incomplete support
+‒ - Partial or incomplete support

 ✖ - No Support